***Updated February 2021***

 Contact decision makers

-➡️ template letter to local authorities that you can use asking your Local Authority to speak up to oppose these plans;
+➡️ A template letter to local authorities that you can use asking your Local Authority to speak up to oppose these plans;

 ➡️ A template letter to MPs for groups who aren’t engaged in frontline service provision;